sourcemeta/jsonschema/docs/lint.markdown

 > external references, you will have to import them using the `--resolve`/`-r`
 > options as you would normally do when making use of other commands like
 > `validate` and `test`.

+Use `--list/-l` to print all the available rules and brief descriptions about them.

 Examples
 --------